Finistere/antidote/docs/tutorial.rst

     >>> load_database()
     <Database object at ...>

-By default :py:func:`.service` declares singletons, meaning there's only one instance of :code:`Database`:
+By default :py:func:`.injectable` declares singletons, meaning there's only one instance of :code:`Database`:

 .. doctest:: tutorial_overview